Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 The driver installed for the device to be functional on Ubuntu 18.04 was an updated driver for rtl88x2bu.
 Which can be found [here](https://github.com/cilynx/rtl88x2bu).
 It was installed using the deploy.sh script localed in the repository.

+The second wifi adapter is a D-Link wifi adapter and its drivers are already installed.
+PLEASE NOTE: To use the D-Link wifi adapter you should open windows first from the boot menu of the lab pc and then restart from windows directly to ubuntu.

 # 3. Wheeltec Robot Info

 ## 3.1 Basic Use

-You can remotely access a terminal shell session using the following command:
+You can remotely access both robots terminal shell session using the following command:

--   `ssh wheeltec@wheeltec` The first "wheeltec" is the username, the second one is the hostname for 192.168.0.100 Sudo and login password is: 'dongguan'
+-   `ssh wheeltec@wheeltec1` (for the small robot)The first "wheeltec" is the username, the second one is the hostname for 192.168.1.101.
+    'ssh wheeltec' (for the small robot)
+    Sudo and login password is: 'dongguan'
     To remotely update the UI and other in house packages on board you can use:
--   `scp -r ~/catkin_ws/src/wheeltec-building-inspection/ wheeltec@wheeltec:catkin_workspace/src/`
+-   `scp -r ~/catkin_ws/src/wheeltec-building-inspection/ wheeltec@wheeltec1:catkin_workspace/src/`
     Then its ROS software can be restarted using:
 -   `sudo systemctl restart robot_handler.service`
     Then part of its console output and status can be checked using: